Travel to Oslo on a Budget

 Dining options could vary in their pricing, and some restaurants are phenomenally priced.
 However, tourists can always find good combo meals or 3-course meals at relatively lower prices.

 Credit: Flickr / Tristan Taussac / CC BY-ND 2.0

 Whilst exploring the city, the pleasant parks, and outdoor spaces are definitely a must-visit and are free of charge.
-Many of the city's museums and top attractions have free entry and there are plenty of restaurants and other attractions, which offer some cool discounts augmenting the entire budgeted travel experience.
+Many of the city's museums and top attractions have free entry and there are plenty of other attractions, which offer some cool discounts augmenting the entire budgeted travel experience.

 Leave a Reply